-- must be made in the form of a motion and approved by a majority vote of a quorum of the Commission members present at the meeting; - (2) Standing Committees of the Commission may propose rules or rule amendments by majority vote of that Committee; - (3) Any regional group of states as may be subsequently recognized by the Commission may propose rules or rules amendments by a majority vote of members of that region; - (b) The Rules Committee shall prepare a draft of all proposed rules and provide the draft to all Commissioners for review and comments.
+(2) Standing Committees of the Commission may propose rules or rule amendments by majority vote of that Committee;

+(3) Any regional group of states as may be subsequently recognized by the Commission may propose rules or rules amendments by a majority vote of members of that region;

+(b) The Rules Committee shall prepare a draft of all proposed rules and provide the draft to all Commissioners for review and comments.
 All written comments received by the Rules Committee on proposed rules shall be posted on the Commission's website upon receipt.
-Based upon the comments made by the Commissioners, the Rules Committee shall prepare a final draft of the proposed rule(s) or amendments for consideration by the Commission no later than the next annual meeting falling in an odd-numbered year. - (c) Prior to promulgation and adoption of a final rule by the Interstate Commission, the text of the proposed rule or amendment shall be published by the Rules Committee no later than thirty (30) days prior to the meeting at which the vote is scheduled, on the official web site of the Interstate Commission and in any other official publication that may be designated by the Interstate Commission for the publication of its rules.
-In addition to the text of the proposed rule or amendment, the reason for the proposed rule shall be provided. - (d) Each administrative rule or amendment shall state- - (1) The place, time, and date of the scheduled public hearing; - (2) The manner in which interested persons may submit notice to the Interstate Commission of their intention to attend the public hearing and any written comments; and - (3) The name, position, physical and electronic mail address, telephone, and telefax number of the person to whom interested persons may respond with notice of their attendance and written comments. - (e) Every public hearing shall be conducted in a manner guaranteeing each person who wishes to comment a fair and reasonable opportunity to comment.
+Based upon the comments made by the Commissioners, the Rules Committee shall prepare a final draft of the proposed rule(s) or amendments for consideration by the Commission no later than the next annual meeting falling in an odd-numbered year. (c) Prior to promulgation and adoption of a final rule by the Interstate Commission, the text of the proposed rule or amendment shall be published by the Rules Committee no later than thirty (30) days prior to the meeting at which the vote is scheduled, on the official web site of the Interstate Commission for the publication of its rules.
+In addition to the text of the proposed rule or amendment, the reason for the proposed rule shall be provided.

+(d) Each administrative rule or amendment shall state-

+(1) The place, time, and date of the scheduled public hearing;

+(2) The manner in which interested persons may submit notice to the Interstate Commission of their intention to attend the public hearing and any written comments; and

+(3) The name, position, physical and electronic mail address, telephone, and telefax number of the person to whom interested persons may respond with notice of their attendance and written comments.

+(e) Every public hearing shall be conducted in a manner guaranteeing each person who wishes to comment a fair and reasonable opportunity to comment.
 No transcript of the public hearing is required, unless a written request for a transcript is made, which case the person or entity making the request shall pay for the transcript.
 A recording may be made in lieu of a transcript under the same terms and conditions as a transcript.
-This subsection shall not preclude the Commission from making a transcript or recording of the public hearing if it chooses to do so. - (f) Nothing in this section shall be construed as requiring a separate hearing on each rule.
-Rules may be grouped for the convenience of the Interstate Commission at hearings required by this section. - (g) Following the scheduled hearing date, or by the close of business on the scheduled hearing date if the hearing was not held, the Interstate Commission shall consider all written and oral comments received. - (h) The Interstate Commission shall, by majority vote of a quorum of the commissioners, take final action on the proposed rule and shall determine the effective date of the rule, if any, based on the rulemaking record and the full text of the rule. - (i) Not later than sixty (60) days after a rule is adopted, any interested person may file a petition for judicial review of the rule in the United States district court of the District of
+This subsection shall not preclude the Commission from making a transcript or recording of the public hearing if it chooses to do so.

+(f) Nothing in this section shall be construed as requiring a separate hearing on each rule.
+Rules may be grouped for the convenience of the Interstate Commission at hearings required by this section.

+(g) Following the scheduled hearing date, or by the close of business on the scheduled hearing date if the hearing was not held, the Interstate Commission shall consider all written and oral comments received.

+(h) The Interstate Commission shall, by majority vote of a quorum of the commissioners, take final action on the proposed rule and shall determine the effective date of the rule, if any, based on the rulemaking record and the full text of the rule.

+(i) Not later than sixty (60) days after a rule is adopted, any interested person may file a petition for judicial review of the rule in the United States district court of the District of